draber/what-type-is-it/README.md

 ```

 ### getType()
-`getType()` returns a string such as `Null`, `Undefined`, `Function`, `String`, etc. These values are case sensitive and mostly correspond to the constructor names.
-In other words, the function doesn't just return `object` for most types but is as precise as possible.
-If you are reading this at NPM, head over to the [full documentation](//whats-the-type.netlify.app) where you find reference tables with just about any possible return value.
+`getType()` returns a string such as `Null`, `Undefined`, `Function`, `String`, etc. These values mostly correspond to the value's constructor name.
+In other words, the function doesn't simply return `object` for most types but is as precise as possible.
+If you are reading this at NPM, head over to the [full documentation](//whats-the-type.netlify.app) to find reference tables with just about any possible return value.

 ```javascript
 // the detector always returns a string